AraikT/mcp_seo/README.md

 ---

-**Built with**: Python, MCP, FastMCP, Anthropic Claude, arXiv API, Topvisor API, Ahrefs API
+**Built with**: Python, MCP, FastMCP, Anthropic Claude, Topvisor API, Ahrefs API

 *This project showcases the power of MCP for building integrated AI SEO analysis and competitive research tools.*